 Introduces the fundamentals of paragraph organization and development.
 Emphasizes development of sentence variety and grammatical competency within well-organized paragraphs.view in catalog

 The ESL program helped me prepare for my college classes, and it helped me integrate into American society very quickly.
 Even if the college classes were difficult for me, I still got a good grade because I have learned a lot of basic English knowledge like grammar, writing skills, and reading.
 Taking ESL classes is the best way to a beautiful future.

 Yanshu Li | Recent ESL Graduate

-We hope you can study with us this springl!
-ESL will have in-person classes in the classroom.
+We hope you can study with us this summer or fall!
+ESL will have face-to-face classes.

 Please follow these steps to register:

 Take the ESL Placement Test.
 Testing is on Mondays, Tuesdays, Wednesdays, and Thursdays at 8:30am, 11:00am, and 1:30pm, and on Fridays at 9:00am, 11:30am and 2:00pm.
 An appointment is required.
 Please call 719-502-3370 or email firstname.lastname@example.org to schedule an appointment.

 Meet with an ESL Advisor.
 Please call 719-502-3535 to make an appointment.
 Be sure to bring your test results to your appointment.

 Registration begins April 4.
 Register as early as possible to get the best schedule.

 Class sizes are limited.
 All students will be required to wear a mask on campus.
 In